dariogoetz/keyboard_layout_optimizer/README.md

 1. `evaluate` - Evaluates a specified layout and prints a summary of the various metrics to stdout
 1. `optimize_genetic` - Starts an optimization heuristic to find a good layout (genetic algorithm)
 1. `optimize_sa` - Starts an optimization heuristic to find a good layout (simulated annealing algorithm)
-1. `optimize_abc` - Starts an optimization heuristic to find a good layout (artificial bee colony algorithm)
 1. `random_evaluate` - Evaluates a series of randomly generated layouts (mostly used for benchmarking)
 1. `ngrams` - Generates ngram-frequency files (used as standard input to the evaluation) from a given text file